Table of Contents

 Sándor Ferenczi

 Ferenczi emphasized the role of early childhood trauma and primary relationships in the formation of Repetition Compulsion.
 He believed that repetitive behaviors reflect an unconscious effort to make sense of, or regain control over, traumatic situations.
 According to Ferenczi, individuals may unconsciously recreate circumstances similar to those of their childhood trauma in adulthood as an attempt to gain mastery over them (Ferenczi, 1933).
+This contributes to broader discussions of Repetition Compulsion in Psychoanalysis.

 Anna Freud